 - Western Mountaineering Ultralite 20F / -7C – 29oz / 820g

 Read more about the best Sleeping Bags and Quilts for the PCT in 2021:

 Sleeping Mat – PCT Gear Review

-Sleeping Mat – Therm-a-Rest NeoAir 350 Grams Pros – Lightweight and it just works great for a comfortable nights sleep.
-Cons – Expensive compared to a thin foam mattress and I would prefer a bit more thermal protection to keep me warmer at night.
+- Sleeping Mat – Therm-a-Rest NeoAir – Lightweight and it just works great for a comfortable nights sleep.

-If I hiked the PCT again – I would use an inflatable mat with a bit more thermal protection.
+If I hiked the PCT again – I would use any of the pads listed below.